 Since qualifying as a paramedic I have enjoyed a diverse range of clinical settings.
 This includes frontline ambulance work, minor injury units, medical repatriation and specialist cardiac arrest response cars.
 I joined the University of Sheffield in 2017 and have been mainly investigating ambulance conveyances to the Emergency Department. this has been part of the CLAHRC Y+H Avoiding Attendance and Admission in Long Term Conditions theme.
 I am the co-module director of Prehospital Emergency Care alongside Dr. Justin Squires.
 This is part of the MSc Advanced Emergency Care provided by ScHARR.
-I am starting my Clinical Doctoral Research Fellowship into risk prediction modelling of ambulance service conveyances to the Emergency Department.
+I am currently undertaking an NIHR/HEE Clinical Doctoral Research Fellowship into risk prediction modelling of ambulance service conveyances to the Emergency Department.

 Tel: 0114 222 6193

 Risk prediction modelling in Urgent and Emergency care systems.

 Safety INdEx of Prehospital On Scene Triage (SINEPOST) - Chief Investigator - £218,719

 Avoiding acute emergency admissions in palliative patients - Co-investigator - £38,829

 Outcome Measures for the Emergency Care of Seizures (OMECS) - Co-investigator - £9,852

 - Miles J, Coster J & Jacques R (2019) Using vignettes to assess the accuracy and rationale of paramedic decisions on conveyance to the emergency department.
 British Paramedic Journal, 4(1), 6-13.